rz4/MinoTauro/README.md

 ## Features

 ### Pytorch Models as Hy-Expressions
-Defining models using Hy-Expressions allows for modular design, quick iterative refactoring, and manipulation of model code using macros.
+Defining models using Hy-Expressions allows for functional design, quick iterative refactoring, and manipulation of model code using macros.
 Here is a short example of defining a single layer feed forward neural network using HyTorch tools and training on the model on dummy data.